opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 is a matrix; rows and columns are left and right words in the pair.
 It is a sparse matrix; most word-pairs are not observed.

-Matrices has some global properties, a collection of numbers characterize the general shape.
+Matrices has some global properties, these are a collection of numbers that characterize the general shape.

 I have the log width and height.
 Everything is a log because that puts everything on the same scale.
 Makes everything comparable.